 Given the very depressed state of the nickel market at the time, the Company suspended work on the Grasset deposit and on nickel related exploration in the surrounding area following a small winter 2016 drill program.
-The recent improvements in the nickel price and favourable mid to long term supply/demand projections for nickel have created a more favourable investment climate for nickel exploration and development projects and the Company plans to resume the exploration of its nickel assets, including the Grasset deposit, in the latter half of 2018.
+The recent improvements in the nickel price and favourable mid to long term supply/demand projections for nickel have created a somewhat improved investment climate for nickel exploration and development projects.